Giannnnnn/emotiv-cortex/NeuroGaming/README.md

 For detailed logs, check `MotionDataLogs.csv` or enable debug output in `Program.cs`.

 ## Technical Notes
-- **Upgrade to .NET 8**: The project was upgraded from .NET Framework 4.8 to .NET 8 for modern C# features (e.g., nullable reference types, implicit usings) and improved performance.
-Ensure all dependencies (e.g., `CortexAccess`) are compatible with .NET 8.
+- **Upgrade to .NET 4.8**: The project was upgraded from .NET Framework 4.5.2 to .NET 4.8
 - **Quaternion Math**: Computes relative quaternions to measure head movement, reducing drift and ensuring accurate cursor control.
 - **Smoothing**: A moving average filter (`SmoothingWindow`) minimizes jitter for fluid cursor motion.
 - **Windows Dependency**: Uses `System.Windows.Forms` for cursor control, requiring Windows.
 Non-Windows platforms are not supported.